 What’s left behind is a beautiful chicken broth with softened vegetables.
 If the broth needs extra flavor, I throw in a few bouillon cubes, such as the Not-Chick’N bouillon.
 This will add richness to the broth.

-About 30 minutes before dinnertime, I bring the soup to a boil, add gluten-free brown rice noodles, and cook the noodles until al dente before turning down the heat to low.
-I then add the cold shredded chicken to the broth and serve up the soup hot.
+About 30 minutes before dinnertime, I bring the soup to a boil, add gluten-free brown rice noodles, and cook the noodles until al dente before turning off the heat.
+I then add the cold shredded chicken to the broth and serve the soup hot.

 Hi!